Why should I volunteer?

 If I volunteer at a large event (e.g. football match or music concert) will I always get to see the event itself?

 If you volunteer for Teenage Cancer Trust at events we try our best to allow you to see the event itself.
 However, this depends on the type of event and the availability of space.
 Most of the time, volunteers are able to gain access, but decisions will be made on the day and are final.
-Agreeing to volunteer with Teenage Cancer Trust does not automatically entitle volunteers access to an event.
+Agreeing to volunteer with Teenage Cancer Trust will not automatically guarantee volunteers access to an event.

 I don’t live near your London office, can I still volunteer?

 Although Teenage Cancer Trust’s head office is in London, we work in communities across the UK.
 To find opportunities in your area, you can check out our current opportunities page and use the tabs to see the ways you can volunteer in your region.
-If you don't see anything that suits you right now you can always sign up and we'll update you with the volunteering opportunities in your area as they come up.

 I’m looking for therapeutic or medical work experience, can I apply to help on your units?